 Research study update: Understanding the anti-D immune response

-This project is an exciting search for the holy grail of anti-D donor research: identifying the “secret sauce” in a person’s immune response that makes them produce an anti-D immune response.
+This project is an exciting search for the holy grail of anti-D donor research: identifying the “secret sauce” in a person’s immune response that makes them produce anti-D antibodies, and replicating this in the lab.

-Lifeblood researchers are working with researchers led by Professor Ian Wicks at WEHI (Walter and Eliza Hall Institute of Medical Research) to investigate the immune response produced by our anti-D donors.
+Lifeblood and WEHI researchers are working together to investigate the immune response produced by our anti-D donors.

 The ultimate goal is to create a new therapy, which could meet the needs of expectant mums but also reduce the need to boost and bleed anti-D donors.